 Compared with the five to ten percent gross rental yields of currently being obtained in the Gulf states, it certainly could be worth considering.

 This article was sponsored by One Touch Investment which is a UK property investment company that sources high yield property investment options such as care homes and student accommodation.
-For more information visit http://www.onetouchinvestment.co.uk/
+For more information visit http://www.onetouchinvestment.co.uk/For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.